SAP-samples/teched2025-DT160/exercises/ex2/README.md

 6. Open the Build Lobby again and go to the 'Control Tower' to open the 'Environments'.
 <br>![](/exercises/ex2/images/ex2.3-6.png)

-7. Open the user-specific environment.
+7. Open the your user-specific environment.
 <br>![](/exercises/ex2/images/ex2.3-7.png)

 8. Go to the 'Joule' section of the environment and open Joule Standalone by clicking on 'Launch'.
 <br>![](/exercises/ex2/images/ex2.3-8.png)

-9. Type in the below prompt and replace XXXXX with your specific Sales Order Number.
+9. Type in the below prompt and replace 87XXX with your specific Sales Order Number (*like Sales Order 87001*).
 To review the logs, click on the icon on the top right, right next to your user credentials.
 ```
 Review Sales Order XXXXX
 ```